 About the Project

-The primary goal of highway safety efforts is to prevent injury and loss of life on the roadways.
 All drivers need to be focused and make safe decisions.
 The results of distraction or poor decision-making can be injury or death, for a driver or innocent crash victims.
-Aftermath reinforces how important it is to be a mindful, safe driver.
+Aftermath reinforces how important it is for a driver to be mindful and safe.

-Aftermath is a flat trailer with an authentic crashed car, motorcycle and bicycle assembled to it, under construction in 2017.
+Aftermath is a flat trailer with and crashed car, motorcycle and bicycle assembled to it, now under construction.
 Video displays highlight safety concerns prioritized in Vermont’s Strategic Highway Safety Plan, a document that prioritizes areas of special concern for road safety in the state.
 The crashed motor vehicles came to the project thanks to the Vermont State Police, and the families of crash victims have given their support to the project.

 This project creates an opportunity for drivers of all ages and skill levels to experience first-hand an example of the lethal outcomes that are possible when drivers are less than totally focused and responsible.
 The trailer will be an ambassador of a collaborative effort to provide a public inventory of free statewide safety programming that is available to high schools and community groups seeking to elevate the decision-making abilities of their young or student drivers.
 It will travel to high school campuses, agricultural fairs, public safety events, and through a thoughtful presentation will educate and affect its audience.